-ВА CS HS 13
+ВА CS HS

 BUS 1101 MATH 1201 BIOL 1121

 MATH 1280 PSYC 1111

 CS 1101 SOC 1502

 CS 1102

 - Students will be able to submit the request only after successfully passing the prerequisite courses for the new major to which they wish to change. - Foundations students cannot request a change of program.
-They can do so only after having been accepted as a Degree Seeking Student.
+They can do so only after having been accepted as a Degree Seeking Student. - Undergraduate Degree Seeking students who have earned over 45 credits in a major are not permitted to change to a different program/major in the undergraduate program.
+Requests made under exceptional circumstances will be processed on a case-by-case basis.